-Already a city of choice for businesses, students and young professionals, current and future investment projects are set to further transform this ambitious city and increase its economic potential and livability.
+Already a city of choice for businesses, students and young professionals.
+As well as current and future investment projects which are set to further transform this ambitious city.
+And additionally, increase its economic potential and livability.

-A great place to live, work and play with affordable housing and strong rental yields, there’s never been a better time to invest in property in Leeds.
-Read on to find out why this Yorkshire city should be on your property investment radar.
+A great place to live, work and play with affordable housing and high rental yields.
+There’s never been a better time to invest in property in Leeds.

 With an ambition for the North of England to be a dynamic counterweight to London and the South-East economy, Leeds is set to thrive in the decades ahead as further regeneration work and investment projects get underway, attracting more businesses to the area.

 Over the last decade, large-scale regeneration work has transformed Leeds.
 Development projects have acted as a catalyst for economic growth, helping property investment in Leeds gain ground amongst buy-to-let investors.